Everyone is Welcome in Oregon Wine Country!

 Tualatin Valley’s wineries are the closest estate wineries to Portland, so you can start sampling Oregon wines without driving for hours.

-The Tualatin Valley sits in the northwestern corner of the Willamette Valley, known for its abundant vineyards and its exquisite Pinot Noir.
-While the Pinot Noir put the valley—and the state—on the wine map, the sheer diversity of varietals keeps wine lovers coming back.
+Tualatin Valley sits in the northwestern edge of the famed Willamette Valley.
+This special wine region is known for its exquisite wines, especially Pinot Noir.
+While the Pinot Noir put the valley—and the state—on the wine map, the sheer diversity of wine varietals keeps wine lovers coming.

 The Vineyard and Valley Scenic Tour Route is a 60-mile drive through the lush Tualatin Valley, which runs between the city of Sherwood at the southern part of the valley and the Swiss-settled Helvetia at the northern end.

 Our wine bars and shops feature wine from the Willamette Valley and beyond.
 Explore the tastes of the world while staying in Tualatin Valley.

 Leave the driving to the other guys while learning about Oregon wine and its evolution from its humble beginnings to the critically acclaimed wine region it now is.

 Northwest Troll: Way of the Bird King features giant hand-built trolls by internationally acclaimed Danish environmental artist Thomas Dambo.

 Ice cream–scoops, soft-serve, vegan or dairy-free–brings joy to people of all ages.
 Indulge in a world of creamy, delectable goodness at these Tualatin Valley ice cream shops.

 July 14-16 is one of those magical times when Tualatin Valley becomes extra vibrant with an abundance of events.
 Celebrate the middle of summer at these events this weekend.